MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-camera.md

 <!-- Description-Source-ADMX -->
 This policy setting allow the use of Camera devices on the machine.

-- If you enable or do not configure this policy setting, Camera devices will be enabled.
+- If you enable or don't configure this policy setting, Camera devices will be enabled.

 - If you disable this property setting, Camera devices will be disabled.
 <!-- AllowCamera-Description-End -->